How much does a sliding glass patio door cost?

 $700 – $2,400 Total cost to replace (door + installation)

 The average cost to replace sliding glass doors is $700 to $2,400.
-New sliding glass doors cost $400 to $1,800 on average, depending on the size, number of panels, glass type, material, brand, and features.
+New sliding glass doors cost $400 to $1,800 on average for materials, depending on the size, number of panels, glass type, material, brand, and features.
 The labor cost to install sliding doors is $300 to $600.

 |Removing Old Door||$100 – $250|